-The world’s most prominent actress risked her career by standing up to one of Hollywood’s mega-studios, proving that behind the beauty was also very savvy.
+The world’s most prominent actress risked her career by standing up to one of Hollywood’s mega-studios, proving that behind the beauty was also a very savvy businesswoman.

 There is an immortal image of Marilyn Monroe that lives in the public mind.
 We recall the sensuous platinum blonde with lips painted bright red, the iconic beauty mark perfectly situated on her left cheek, and she's wearing a chic low-cut dress that shows off her gorgeous figure and legs.
 More than six decades after her death at the age of thirty-six, this photo remains omnipresent.

 But, behind the persona so carefully constructed by Monroe, there was a strong and savvy career woman.
-She knew the public was entranced by this sexy “dumb blonde” image, but to her, that was merely acting.
-When Monroe made the bold decision in the early 1950s to stand up to her studio, 20th Century-Fox, the public realized that the beguiling actress was no pushover.
+She knew that the public was entranced by her sexy “dumb-blonde” image, but to her, that was merely acting.
+When she made the bold decision in the early 1950s to stand up to her studio, 20th Century-Fox, the public realized that the beguiling actress was no pushover.

 Then, in December 1953, Hugh Hefner’s Playboy magazine hit the stands for the first time.
-The cover featured a photo from Monroe’s appearance at the 1952 Miss America pageant parade, showing her in a stylish, deep V-neck dress, but in the centerfold was a nude photo of her taken in 1949 by a pinup photographer named Tom Kelley.
-At the time, she was a struggling young actress, and Monroe later admitted to needing the $50 promised in exchange to pay a car bill.
+The cover featured a photo from Monroe’s appearance at the 1952 Miss America pageant parade, showing her in a stylish, deep V-neck dress.
+The centerfold was a nude photo of her taken in 1949 by a pinup photographer named Tom Kelley.
+At the time, she was a struggling young actress, and she later admitted to needing the promised $50 to pay a car bill.

 With the public now aware of these photos, Fox urged the star to deny their authenticity; instead, she acknowledged that the girl seen in the newly published magazine was indeed herself.
 The uproar caused by the Playboy incident proved to be a double-edged sword.
 The attention boosted Monroe’s popularity and simultaneously cemented her reputation as a sex symbol.

-The trip to Korea would be remembered by Monroe as “the best thing that ever happened to me.
+This would be remembered by her as “the best thing that ever happened to me.
 I never felt like a star before in my heart.”
 Upon returning home, she received the “Most Popular Female Star” award from Photoplay.
 There was no denying that the clever actress was outmaneuvering the mammoth studio.

 It did not take long for the studio to begin ramping up its efforts to win Monroe back, but Greene and her lawyers made it clear that she would not give in to their demands.
-Finally, an agreement was reached: Monroe would be given more say over what scripts she said yes to, as well as The Who the director and cinematographer would be.
-Additionally, her pay was increased to $100,000 per film and she only had to commit to making four pictures for the studio over the next seven years.
-As a bonus, Fox permitted the star to film a movie for Marilyn Monroe Productions after she completed one of their pictures.
+Finally, an agreement was reached: Monroe would be given more say over what scripts she said yes to, as well as who the director and cinematographer would be.
+Additionally, her pay was increased to $100,000 per film, and she only had to commit to making four pictures for the studio over the next seven years.
+As a bonus, Fox permitted her to film a movie for Marilyn Monroe Productions after she completed one of their pictures.
 This was not only a monumental victory for the 29-year-old actress, but also for her peers.

-After completing Bus Stop, the first picture she did with Fox under her new contract, on June 29, 1956, Monroe surprised the world by marrying playwright Arthur Miller in White Plains, New York.
-Once again, she had defied her studio, and even the press tore into her for marrying a radical like Miller.
+After completing Bus Stop, the first picture she did with Fox under her new contract, on June 29, 1956, she surprised the world by marrying the playwright Arthur Miller, author of Death of a Salesman and The Crucible, in White Plains, New York.
+Once again, she had defied her studio, and even the press tore into her for marrying a leftist like Miller.
 Variety ran the headline, “Egghead Weds Hourglass.”
 After it was announced that Monroe had converted to Judaism, her new husband’s faith, her films were swiftly banned in Egypt.

 Professionally, Bus Stop allowed Monroe to showcase the techniques taught to her by the brilliant acting coach, Lee Strasberg, at his celebrated Actors Studio in New York City.
-She perfected an Ozark accent for the part of Cherie, a saloon singer who dreamt of a more celebrated career, and director Joshua Logan was amazed by her performance.
+She perfected an Ozark accent for the part of Cherie, a saloon singer who dreamt of an illustrious career.
+The director Joshua Logan was amazed by her performance.
 Critics were impressed with Monroe’s growth as an actress, with one writing that Bus Stop “effectively dispels once and for all the notion that she is merely a glamour personality.”

 In the late summer of 1956, Monroe and Miller flew to London to begin filming Marilyn Monroe Productions’ first independent picture, The Prince and the Showgirl.
-The debonair English actor Laurence Olivier was signed as her co-star, and from the onset, he set unrealistic expectations for Monroe’s portrayal as Elsie Marina, and made various comments that she found condescending.
+The debonair English actor Laurence Olivier was signed as her co-star, and, from the onset, he set unrealistic expectations for Monroe’s portrayal as Elsie Marina, and made various comments that she found condescending.
 Behind the scenes, other tensions bubbled to the surface.
-Monroe was having disagreements with Greene over how Marilyn Monroe Productions should be run, and there was also the debate over her new husband joining their small team.
+Monroe was clashing with Greene over how Marilyn Monroe Productions should be run, and there was a conflict over her new husband joining their small team.

 Dealing with serious anxiety, depression, and a lack of sleep, Monroe’s dependency on prescription pills increased.
 Her condition was worsened by a physically and emotionally painful miscarriage that occurred during the filming.
 As a result, she was not able to deliver the caliber of work that was expected, making it a difficult work environment for everyone involved.
 The Prince and the Showgirl was not the box office hit that Monroe and Greene had hoped for, and it was the only independent film produced by Marilyn Monroe Productions.
 An exhausted Monroe opted to take at least a year off from making movies, and Fox did not contest her decision.
 The star had earned control of her career; now, she needed to take control of her life.

-Monroe broke free from the shackles imposed upon her.
-She took command over the career she had worked tirelessly to build.
-In return, she was finally given some of the respect that she was due.
+Monroe broke free from the constraints imposed upon her.
+She took command of the career she had worked tirelessly to build.
+And she was finally given some of the respect that she was due.

 TIME acknowledged her as a “shrewd businesswoman,” while the Los Angeles Mirror proclaimed her victory to be “one of the greatest single triumphs ever won by an actress.”
 To the harsh critics who had depicted her as a daft sex symbol, Monroe proved that she was anything but a dumb blonde.